jollygoodcode/rails-carrier/README-WINDOWS.md

 Open `cmd.exe`.
 That's the Terminal equivalent in Windows.

-Create and change into into a directory which you'll be using for all of your coding needs, e.g. `~/workshop/` or `C:\workshop`:
+Create and change into into a directory which you'll be using for all of your coding needs, e.g. `C:\workshop`:

 ```
 $> mkdir workshop